 Wrong move!
 Duck!
 Run, Bitch, run!
 Oh, too late.

 The wrath of the Butterfly sends one blonde bimbo running to the door with a sore face and one Mikasa crystal champagne glass broken on the floor.
 Thank God it wasn’t the Waterford.

 After an impromptu make-out session by the wine room, Ana and I go to the balcony to have a talk with Garrett.
 Thankfully, their relationship had only just begun.
-He admitted that he was fond of her, but not in love with her, and very happy that he saw this side of her before it got to be too late.
-Once we said our goodbyes to everyone later that evening, I offered the guestroom to Garrett just in case, but he assured me that he was fine to drive home instead.
+He admits that he was fond of her, but not in love with her, and very happy that he saw this side of her before it got to be too late.
+Once we say our goodbyes to everyone later that evening, I offer the guestroom to Garrett just in case, but he assures me that he’s fine to drive home instead.
 Except for the one fox in the hen house, I would say the night went pretty well.

 Saturday is now upon us and it’s time to meet the family.
 I’m wearing black Canali pants with a navy blue Tilford Samuelsohn Herringbone blazer and a lightweight cashmere sweater underneath.
 I find my Butterfly in my room wearing a basic black dress that hugs her curves perfectly with a pair of sky high Louboutin stilettos—black suede with rhinestone encrusted heels.
 She’s wearing silver flower earrings and a matching silver medallion.
 Her black clutch purse has the same silver flowers on it and she’s topping the ensemble off with a stylish short white fitted jacket.
 Her hair is in a twisted chignon style that I have no idea how she did on her own.
 She looks stunning.
 Any man would be proud to take her home to meet Mom and Dad.

 “Are you ready to meet the folks?”
 I say as we pull up to my parents’ house.

 “As ready as I’ll ever be,” Butterfly responds.